VAT rate

 Before drawing lessons from the Council of State's decision, it should be noted that the decision was issued prior to the publication of BOFIP, i.e. at the time of the events, the administration did not publicly indicate that sushi sold in supermarkets benefited from the reduced VAT rate of 5.5%.

-Before the Council of State ruled, the Versailles Administrative Court of Appeal (link) had for its part considered on May 23, 2023 that sushi should be watched by their nature, such as products prepared for immediate consumption, even though take-away products could be stored in the refrigerator without health risks for customers for two or three days.
+Before the Council of State ruled, the Versailles Administrative Court of Appeal (Link) had for its part considered on May 23, 2023 that sushi should be watched By Their Nature, such as products prepared for immediate consumption, even though take-away products could be stored in the refrigerator without health risks for customers for two or three days.

 Moreover, the judges considered that the trays, which were not airtight, used to package these products were used exclusively to facilitate their transport and not to significantly improve their preservation.